 - 1. New cabinets must include dual side tracks on drawers.
 Door fronts, styles, and drawer fronts must be made with solid wood or wood/plastic veneer products.
 Particle board or hardboard doors, stiles, and drawer fronts are prohibited. - 2.
 The minimum aisle width between cabinets and/or appliances is 42 inches. - 3.
 A pantry cabinet or closet in or near each kitchen must be provided (does not include SRO, studio or efficiency units).
 Pantry cabinet or closet door must be 24 inches minimum width. - 4.
 All residential units must have either a dry chemical fire extinguisher mounted and readily visible and accessible in every kitchen, including kitchen in community building if present, or an automatic fire suppression canister mounted in each range hood. - 5.
-Each kitchen must have at the least the following minimum linear footage of countertop, excluding the sink space (only include countertops that are at or below 36 inches in height above finished floor):
+Each kitchen must have at the least the following minimum linear footage of countertop that are at or below 36 inches in height above finished floor, excluding the sink and range space:

 SRO 4.5 linear feet

 Studio 5.0 linear feet

-Efficiency 1 Bedroom 2 Bedroom 12.0 linear feet
+Efficiency 5.0 linear feet

-3 Bedroom 13.0 linear feet
+1 Bedroom 10.0 linear feet

-4 Bedroom 13.0 linear feet
+2 Bedroom 12.0 linear feet 3 Bedroom 13.0 linear feet 4 Bedroom 13.0 linear feet